Gesee-y/NodeTree.jl/ReadMe.md

 n10 = Node("Yay","String")
 add_child(n3,n10)

-# Pretty printing of the tree and our array
+# Pretty printing of the tree
 print_tree(stdout,tree)

+# Pretty printing our arrays like a tree
 print_tree(stdout,a)

 ```